francisli/primarytracker/README.md

-# Democratic Primary Tracker
+# Primary Tracker

-This repository contains a "starter" project for web application development in JavaScript.
+This web application was created to track the 2020 Democratic Primary polls, although it could be adapted to handle any year/party.

 ## Getting Started